aivsim/gatsby-starter-lumen/src/pages/pages/2017-02-26---experience/index.md

 </figure>

 * Improved data quality reduced the number of accuracy failures for about 4%;
-* Evaluation system can be changed more easily when needed and it does not impact MI calculations;
+* Evaluation system can be changed more easily when needed and it does not impact MI (Management Information) calculations;
 * Decreased risk of missing possible risk, due to alerts and monotoring functions for data quality or processing issues;
 * Efficiency savings were made by enhanced automation, which freed up some human resource in Consumer services team;
 * Improved MI capability reduced time spent in calculating MI manually and reduced risk possibility;